abusedmedia/Presenta-WWW/content/blog/figma-to-presenta-getting-started.md

-### Text box explicit size
+## Text box explicit size

-Text boxes requires an explicit fixed size of the textarea
+Text boxes requires an explicit fixed size of the textarea.
+It's not strictly a requirement but without an explicit size, the textarea size will be set according to the text that contains.
+This can be problematic in dynamic Text box where you'd like to put other text, possibly longer than the default value.

 ![](/blog/figma-to-presenta-getting-started/p04.png)

-### Parameters in Text
+## Parameters in Text

 Parameters in text boxes need to be definet with the  following syntax: `{{name}}`